 What is Docker?

-Docker is an open platform designed to empower developers and system administrators by streamlining the process of building, shipping, and running distributed applications.
-Headquartered in Palo Alto, California, the company has established itself as a critical infrastructure provider in the modern software development lifecycle.
-Its technology facilitates containerization, enabling applications to be packaged with their dependencies and run consistently across different computing environments.
-This has led to widespread adoption in cloud-native development and DevOps practices.
+Docker is an open platform designed to empower developers and system administrators in the creation, deployment, and execution of distributed applications.
+Based in Palo Alto, California, the company has established itself as a critical player in the containerization space, providing tools that streamline the software development lifecycle.
+Its platform facilitates the packaging of applications and their dependencies into standardized units called containers, ensuring consistency across different computing environments.
+This approach enhances portability, scalability, and efficiency in software development and operations.

 How much funding has Docker raised?